 She then asks her, ‘How was school for you this last year?’
 Riley again with complete honesty says, ‘It was actually very difficult for me.
 There was a lot of drama and I struggled.’

 The Nurse Practitioner says that is pretty typical for 7th grade and moves on.
 She asks about getting her period and if it is regular.
 Riley explains she has gotten it, but it has not been with regularity yet.

 The Nurse Practitioner then looks down at her computer, then back up at Riley’s face and says to my 13-year-old daughter, ‘Tell me Riley, HOW CAN YOU EXPLAIN ALL OF THIS WEIGHT YOU’VE GAINED?’

-Here’s what you COULD have said to my daughter and all of the beautiful young ladies you impact:
+Here’s what this doctor COULD have said to my daughter and all of the beautiful young ladies you impact:

 This story was submitted to Love What Matters by Julie Venn of Illinois.
-Do you have a similar experience?
-We’d like to hear your important journey.
-Submit your own story here.
-Be sure to subscribe to our free email newsletter for our best stories, and YouTube for our best videos.
+Be sure to subscribe to our free email newsletter for our best stories.

 Read more stories like this:

 Do you know someone who could benefit from this story?
 Please SHARE on Facebook or Twitter.